UF-CISE-Surflab/blender-polyhedral-splines-web/index.markdown

 &nbsp;

 ### Hide patch objects
-Filter out the patch objects and keep the control polygon in the scene collection list (won't affect displaying).
+Filter out the patch objects and keep the control polygon in the scene collection list.
+(This does not affect the display.)

 <p float="left">
   <img src="img_readme/filter_object_panel.png" width="130" />